-Need a quick bite on the road?
-There are low carb McDonald’s options that are suitable for a keto diet.
+Low-carb McDonald’s options are available to suit a keto diet when for a quick bite on the road!
 You’ll just need to know what to order off the menu.

 Are Low Carb McDonald’s Options Healthy?